Legal feud still simmers in ‘Melrose Place’ fatal crash case

 Prosecutors want Amy Locane's sentence from February thrown out because they say the judge violated legal principles in ignoring a higher court's instructions.

-Locane served about two-and-a-half years for the 2010 crash that killed 60-year-old Helene Seeman.
-A state expert testified her blood-alcohol level was likely about three times the legal limit.
+Locane served about 2 1/2 years for the 2010 crash that killed 60-year-old Helene Seeman.
+A state expert testified her blood alcohol level was likely about three times the legal limit.

-Appeals courts twice have ruled Locane's original sentence was too lenient and ordered resentencings.
+Appeals courts have twice ruled Locane's original sentence was too lenient and ordered resentencing.
 Prosecutors have sought a sentence of seven years.

 The actress's attorney argued in a court filing Friday that sending her back to jail would violate constitutional protections against double jeopardy.